-TransGrid has estimated the capital costs of the refurbishment option by considering the scope of works necessary in conjunction with costing experience from previous projects of a similar nature.
-TransGrid considers the central capital cost estimate of approximately \$6.1 million is estimated within +/- 25 per cent of the actual cost.
+TransGrid has estimated the capital costs of the refurbishment option by considering the scope of works necessary together with costing experience from previous projects of a similar nature.
+TransGrid considers the central capital cost estimate of approximately \$6.7 million to be estimated to within +/- 25 per cent of the actual cost.

-Routine operating and maintenance cost are expected to be approximately \$30,000/annum in 2018/19 but are expected to be the same under the base case as these costs relate to planned routine checks of the line by TransGrid field staff.
+Routine operating and maintenance cost are expected to be approximately \$280,000/annum in 2018/19 but are expected to be the same under the base case as these costs relate to planned routine checks of the line by TransGrid field staff.

-Reactive maintenance costs under the base cost have been estimated by considering both the:
+Corrective maintenance costs under the base cost have been estimated by considering both the:

-- > level of reactive maintenance required to restore assets to working order following a physical failure; and - > probability and expected level of network asset faults, which translates to the level of corrective maintenance costs.
+- > level of corrective maintenance required to restore assets to working order following a physical failure; and - > probability and expected level of network asset faults and defects, which translates to the level of corrective maintenance costs.